F L U I T

 Dirham 2021 Unit Director Sakari Suuronen

-Cinematographer Joonas Pulkkanen
+Dirham 2021 Unit Cinematographer Joonas Pulkkanen

-© Handle Productions, Windmill Film 2021
+© Handle Productions, Windmill Film, Pictak 2022

 In the summer of 2020, a team of scientific and technical divers from Finland, known as Badewanne, discovered a uniquely well-preserved wooden ship wreck in the Baltic Sea.
 The ship turned out to be a a fluit — a Dutch type of merchant vessel in the 16th and 17th centuries.
 This summer, the team of divers uncovered the wreck’s transom.
 Carved in the wood is the the image of a swan, and the year 1636.

 The ship has been entombed on the Baltic Sea bed for nearly 400 years.
 We intend to find out who was on board, where the ship was heading, and what caused her untimely fate.
+In the process, we’re uncovering how the fluit-ship type transformed life around the Baltic Sea.

 Dating back to the Renaissance, The Baltic Sea has been a key trade route connecting the inhabitants around the sea with England, Holland and Russia.
 Seafaring allowed the spread of tools and materials, new inhabitants with their knowledge and language, religion and culture — thus greatly influencing the geopolitical landscape between these nations and ushering globalization into a modernizing world.

 The fluit with its construction was a technological invention, and quickly became a staple in global sea trade.
+During a time of religious, environmental and military turmoil, fluits became a connective tissue.

 THE DOCUMENTARY FEATURE